sfigg/commercialization-public/customize/enterprise/unified-write-filter.md

 * You can use UWF to make read-only media appear to the OS as a writable volume.

-* You can manage UWF locally or remotely from Intune using the [UnifiedWriteFilter CSP](https://docs.microsoft.com/windows/client-management/mdm/unifiedwritefilter-csp) or by using the [UWF WMI](https://docs.microsoft.com/windows-hardware/customize/enterprise/uwf-wmi-provider-reference).
+* You can manage UWF using MDM tools like Microsoft Intune using the [UnifiedWriteFilter CSP](https://docs.microsoft.com/windows/client-management/mdm/unifiedwritefilter-csp) or the [UWF WMI](https://docs.microsoft.com/windows-hardware/customize/enterprise/uwf-wmi-provider-reference).
+(We recommend CSP.)

 ## Requirements
-Windows 10 Enterprise or Windows 10 Education
+Windows 10 Enterprise, Windows 10 Education, or Windows 10 IoT Core Enterprise

 ## Limitations